Search This Blog

 Usual address was given as Spittal Street, and recently renamed The Butcher's Tap after a stint as O'Donoghues.

-Pub existed on site 1830.
-Formerly bore a sign suggesting it had been established 1758 - which may be correct.
+Pub existed on this site 1830.
+Formerly bore a sign suggesting it had been established 1758 - which may well be correct.

 1841- 1843 - James Cooper, also a carpenter.
 Age 50 on 1841 census.

 1843- William Bavin - came from The Two Brewers (see), taking over from James Cooper.
 Previously a chair maker.
-Temporary name change that year to The Traveler's Rest when outgoing landlord James Cooper took the sign with him and William Bavin thought that Copper meant to use it as a name for the pub he was moving to.
+Temporary name change that year to The Traveler's Rest when outgoing landlord James Cooper took the Carpenters sign with him and William Bavin thought that Cooper meant to use it as the name for the pub he was moving to (next door!).
 As it happened James stuck with the existing name, the Prince Albert, for his new premises leaving James free to use the Carpenter's Arms name after all.

 1869 - John Larkin.
 Also a carpenter.
 Wife Eliza.
 Carpenters tended to take on this beer house as it was equipped with a large workshop and saw pit to the rear thanks to its long association with this occupation.
 It also had the usual stabling there.